Citations Network of Internal Dependencies computed by codexplor

 the lines where you use the name of another function in a message,

 e.g. message("my_func() is deprecated.
-You should use this_function() instead")
+You should use this_function() instead").

-offer the
+construct_corpus offer the

-parameter, in order to exclude
+exclude_quoted_content parameter, in order to exclude

 quoted text from the matches and avoid this false positive case.